cannikin/cameronjs/README.md

 ## TODO Development with Netlify

-Instructions for using `netlify dev` to test functions
+Instructions for using `cameron netlify` to test functions.
+Mention using Postman to test POST requests.

 ## Technologies

 Cameron uses a combination of several other technologies to make your life easier.
-You *could* structure your code any way you want, but Cameron provides some sensible defaults and includes libraries that we think will improve your workflow.
+You *can* structure your code any way you want, but Cameron provides some sensible defaults and includes libraries that we think will improve your workflow.

 ### StimulusJS